 This clafoutis recipe is adapted from Eric Rippert, a famous French chef at Le Bernardin in New York — one of the best restaurants in the world.
 The original recipe is included in his recent cookbook, Vegetable Simple.

-His simple clafoutis recipe is ideal for adapting to a low-carb and keto recipe since there are just a few ingredients that need to be swapped out -- like flour, sugar and cherries -- for keto-friendly ingredients.
+His simple clafoutis recipe is ideal for adapting to a low-carb and keto recipe since there are just a few ingredients that need to be swapped out, like flour, sugar and cherries, for gluten-free and keto-friendly ingredients.
 Additionally, we didn't need to adjust the amount of sugar-free sweetener or almond flour, which is rare for us.
 We were amazed by how beautiful this clafoutis turned out.

 Another reason to love this recipe — it’s so simple to make!
 You simply place the rinsed raspberries in a greased baking dish, mix the remaining ingredients and pour that over the raspberries, and then bake for 20 to 25 minutes.

 Plus, it’s such a versatile dish: you can serve it for breakfast, as an afternoon snack or even as an after-dinner dessert.